A collaboration between Zoe Grace and John Morrissey

 “Let there be light” Zoe Grace

-OPENING this month at London’s Lawrence Alkin Gallery is a brand new show featuring collaborative works by conceptual street artist Zoe Grace and neon creator John Morrissey.
+OPENING this month at London’s Soho gallery with a brand new show featuring collaborative works by conceptual street artist Zoe Grace and neon creator John Morrissey.

 Featuring 20 light-box and neon pieces, the works combine the positive messages as seen in Grace’s guerilla-style road signs and John’s design work in neon, acrylic and metal.